-The UC Center for Credit Evaluation evaluates how your credits translate to credit at the University of Cincinnati.
+The Cincinnati Center for Credit Evaluation evaluates how your credits translate to credit at the University of Cincinnati.
 They only evaluate your overall transfer credit.
-After you are admitted, the UC college which offers the program to which you are seeking admission will determine how accepted transfer credits are applied toward degree requirements.
+After you are admitted, the Cincinnati college which offers the program to which you are seeking admission will determine how accepted transfer credits are applied toward degree requirements.

 For transfer credit to be granted, the institutions you have attended must be accredited by one of six regional accrediting agencies: The Higher Learning Commission (formerly North Central Association of Colleges and Schools), Middle States, North Central, New England, Northwest, Southern, or Western Associations of Colleges and Schools.
 You can check your school's accreditation online at www.chea.org.